mkner/robo-pid/docs/interface.rst

  .. method:: setIterateModeOn()

-    Sets iteration mode on
+   Turns iteration mode on

-    In iterative mode, the timestep integrations for updating an input signal is manually calculated and updaated outside the controller in the algorithm ***that calls*** the PID controller for the ouput of the PID at the current timestep.
+    In iterative mode, the timestep integrations for updating an input signal are manually calculated and updated outside the controller in the algorithm **that calls** the PID controller for the ouput of the PID at the current timestep.

     :param: None